zng-ui/zng/TODO/_current.md

 * Review `IntoVar` and `IntoVarValue` constrains, we don't need then to be debug/clone anymore?
 * Const errors don't show if  there is a compile error, so the when `!foo::ALLOWED_IN_WHEN_EXPR` does not show.
     - Generate a placeholder `__w_0__`?
+* Refactor to minimal docs generation that does not require custom post-processing?
+* Update docs of new macros.